rpandey1234/AlgorithmHelper/_posts/2017-04-10-bits-and-bytes.md

 categories: bits bytes
 ---

 Computers work with the simplest possible unit of data: a bit (short for `binary digit`).
 A bit has value 0 or 1.
 Groups of 8 bits together make up a byte.
 Computer memory is discussed in terms of bytes, such as a kilobyte or megabyte.
 Hexadecimal, or base 16, is used to represent 4 bits as a time, so a byte is represented as 2 hexadecimal digits.
 Since 2<sup>4</sup> is 16, each digit in hexadecimal can take on 16 possible values: 0-9 represent zero to nine, and A-F represent ten to fifteen.
-For example, a byte could be 0xA3, where the `0x` prefix is used to indicate hexadecimal (the value of 0xA3 in hexadecimal is 163).
+For example, a byte could be 0xA3, where the `0x` prefix is used to indicate hexadecimal (the value of 0xA3 in decimal is 163).

 Contents
 ===========